SingaporeMotherhood | Parenting

 PROS

-• Your child has one-on-one care.
+• Your child has dedicated care.
 This is especially important if he is a young infant or toddler.
 Your baby will probably be held more often, and comforted when he cries.

 • There is no need to wake your child up in the morning, if the nanny comes to your home.